Acquired Governor: An acquired governor is the result of an association (stored in the amygdala and hippocampus) that

 Developmental manifold: The combination of genetic, environmental, social and cultural factors that affect human development

 Dopamine: A neurotransmitter that helps neurons send signals to help control the brain’s reward and pleasure centres; also involved with movement and emotional responses

 Down-regulate: To reduce another person’s level of arousal (or your own)

 Dyad: A system that consists of two parts, e.g. parent-child, caregiver-child.
 Dyadic interactions are the primary platform for human development.

 Dynamic systems theory: In Self-Reg, the idea that self-regulation involves all five stress domains (biological, emotion, cognitive, social and prosocial), and that all parts of that system are interdependent and affect each other

-Dysregulation: A suboptimal state that occurs when a person’s stress load is too high, and the autonomic nervous system is unable to sustain balance.
-Various systems for thinking, social engagement and metabolic recovery are compromised.
+Dysregulation: A suboptimal state that occurs when our stress load is so high that various systems for thinking, social engagement and metabolic recovery are compromised.
 The signs of dysregulation can show up in our physical well-being, behaviour, mood and attention level.